VincentSheehan22/drawing-archive-tools/README.md

 - Function to crop.
 - Function to show modified file (vs original)?
 - Function to save modified file.
+- Function for greyscale (optional pass).
+- Function for contrast (optional pass).
 - Option to delete originals.